MEC3903 Mechanical Practice 3

 Requirements for students to complete each assessment item satisfactorily:

-To satisfactorily complete assessment one students must participate in NC machining activity and submit programs and tool-plots as prepared during the NC and CAM activities.
-To satisfactorily complete assessment two students must submit the results and data obtained from the metrology activities.
-If, in the opinion of the examiner, the accuracy of results is below the standard specified in the assessment scheme then students may be required to resubmit their assessments.
+To satisfactorily complete each assessment item students must achieve a mark of 1 out of 1 for that assessment item.
+If, in the opinion of the examiner, the accuracy of results obtained from the metrology activities is below the standard specified in the assessment scheme then students may be required to resubmit their assessments.

 Penalties for late submission of required work:

 Students should refer to the Assessment Procedure http://policy.usq.edu.au/documents.php?id=14749PL (point 4.2.4)

 Requirements for student to be awarded a passing grade in the course: